tcvdijk/mini-ipe/README.md

 1. Call `import_stylefile()` without arguments.
 This tries to import `~/.ipe/styles/basic.isy`, which may or may not exist on your system.
 You get an error if this file does not exist.
 2. Call `import_stylefile(filename)` with the filename of a valid style file.
 You can get one from Ipe as follows: make a new document, select `Edit > Style sheets`, select `basic` and click `Save`.
 3. Do not import a style file when you make the document with `miniipe` and save it anyway.
-This will lead to errors when you open the file in Ipe (most prominently, colours and symbols will be missing), but you can then add the `basic` style file after the fact.
+Ipe may complain when you open the file - colours, symbols et cetera will be missing.
+You can then add the `basic` style file after the fact.
 (See option 2 for how to get the basic style file.)